bckohan/django-render-static/doc/source/configuration.rst

     - ``render_static.loaders.jinja2.StaticChoiceLoader``
     - ``render_static.loaders.jinja2.StaticModuleLoader``

 .. note::
+    The ``StaticJinja2Templates engine`` is configurable with only one loader and the parameter is called ``loader``.
+The ``StaticDjangoTemplates`` engine is configurable with more than one loader that are specified as a list under the ``loaders`` parameter.

 The static template engine supports batch rendering.
 All loaders that have ``Batch`` in the name support wild cards and glob-like patterns when loading templates.
 By default, if no loaders are specified these loaders are used.
 For instance, if I wanted to render every .js file in a directory called static_templates/js I could configure templates like so:

 .. code-block:: python

-    'templates': {
+    'templates': ['js/*.js']
-        'js/*.js': {}
-    }

 ``context``
 -----------